 This deadline is known as the statute of limitations, which the state outlines in New York Civil Practice Law & Rules (CVP) §214.
 Should the filing deadline expire in your case, it can disqualify you from seeking damages.

 It is important to begin building your case well in advance of the deadline to preserve your right to hold the responsible party accountable for your injuries.
-Your attorneys can keep you informed of this time limit while building your case.
-Call Morelli Law Firm at (212) 751-9800 today to discuss your options.
+A New York defective drug attorney can keep you informed of this time limit while building your case.
+Call Morelli Law Firm today to discuss your options.

 The Statutes of Limitations Concerning Defective Drug Lawsuits

 There are certain circumstances that can alter the amount of time you have to file a lawsuit for injuries involving a defective drug.

 Medical malpractice cases in New York follow a different timeline, according to New York Civil Practice Law & Rules (CVP) §214-A. This statute provides a period of two years and six months to file a lawsuit in these cases, though there are exceptions.

 Cases involving wrongful death also have their own statute of limitations in New York.
 If you are the family member of someone who passed away due to a defective drug, New York Estates, Powers & Trusts (EPT) Law §5-4.1 gives you two years in which to file a lawsuit on their behalf.

 Filing a lawsuit takes an inordinate amount of time.
 First, you need to find the right lawyer to represent you.
 Then, your lawyer can help you identify the liable party, gather evidence to support your case, and calculate your damages.
 The sooner you start, the less you have to worry about which statute of limitations affects your case.